You are here

 Who Do We Serve?

-The Colorado Services for Children and Youth with Combined Vision and Hearing Loss Project provides free technical assistance to families, education teams and service providers of children birth through the year of their 21st birthday, if the children have a combined vision and hearing loss, or are highly suspect for both vision and hearing loss.
+The project provides free technical assistance to families, education teams and service providers of children birth through the year of their 21st birthday, if the children have a combined vision and hearing loss, or are highly suspect for both vision and hearing loss.
 The combination of these sensory impairments, even if both are mild, may qualify the child for the project's services.

 Getting Started Early: Part C and Deafblindness